 A well-optimized warehouse layout and flow further minimize delays during this stage.

 Automation tools, including robotic pickers, conveyors, and sorters, dramatically reduce manual labor and cycle time.
-Systems like the ones from AutoStore handle repetitive tasks efficiently, allowing workers to focus on more complex operations, which improves speed and precision.
+Systems like AutoStore handle repetitive tasks efficiently, allowing workers to focus on more complex operations, which improves speed and precision.

 Standardize packaging methods or implement automated packing systems to cut down on packing time.
 Efficient packing also minimizes errors, reducing the risk of delays caused by rework or damaged goods.